dengke-li/semantic-search/README.md

 ## start all services
 docker-compose up --build
-Wait all service container up, and watch http://localhost:6333/dashboard#/collections/articles#points to see if vector db collection is created.
+Wait all above service container up, watch the article download progress and the embedding progress to vectorDB until no pending articles left shown on the log, and vector db article can be found in http://localhost:6333/dashboard#/collections/articles#points

+## Example input query
+POST /search
+{
+  "query": "Trouver les top eletromenager chez lidle", "limit": 6
+}

 ## clean all data and shut down services
 docker-compose down -v